 - How you will implement your plan

 Use only a couple of sentences to address each aspect of your business.
-You’ll explain each in greater detail in the sections that follow the executive summary.
+You will explain those in greater detail in the sections that follow the executive summary.
 This section of your SBA business plan is an opening overview that sets up the rest of your plan.

 2. Company Description

-The company description is the area of your SBA business plan in which you will describe what your company does.
-You should include how your business’s product or service solves a specific consumer problem, who your consumers are, and any competitive advantages your business has.
+The company description is the area of your SBA business plan where you detail how your business’ product or service solves a specific consumer problem, who your consumers are, and any competitive advantages your business has.
 Your company description should emphasize the strengths of your business.